jaime-builds/rust-rush/README.md

 > Also available: a multi-stage `Dockerfile` at the repo root, ready for
 > self-hosting (`STATS_DB`/`ALLOWED_ORIGINS`/`PORT` env vars, all with sane
 > defaults).
-Actual deployment (Caddy, Cloudflare Tunnel, DNS) is on-server
+This is exactly what's running in production — self-hosted on
+> NinjaUnraid, live at https://rust-rush.jaime.build.
+The Caddy/Tunnel/DNS
-> work not tracked in this repo.
+> setup itself is on-server work not tracked in this repo.

 ### Development mode (hot reload)